nanzer/nanzer.github.io/content/_index.md

 - json
 ---
 Mechatronics Engineering student with a flair for digital art and a passion for literature.\
-*This website is hosted on my personal CentOS server.
+*This website is served from a small PC in my basement.
 There may be unexpected downtime.*